hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/15_RIP_VAN_WINKLE.md

-at. " Public meetings convened under the auspices of any association, which is not of less than two yeeirs standing on 31st December 19 15 and which has for one of its objects, the attainment of Self-Go vemment by India on Colonial lines within the British Empire by Constitutional means " were allowed and as Mr. Tilak's party could now send delegates to the Congress without
+at. " Public meetings convened under the auspices of any association, which is not of less than two yeeirs standing on 31st December 19 15 and which has for one of its objects, the attainment of Self-Government by India on Colonial lines within the British Empire by Constitutional means " were allowed and as Mr. Tilak's party could now send delegates to the Congress without